We have book discussions, online on a chat, and possible using Zoom.

-The stories are in full text in the comments below.
+The stories are listed with links in the comments below.

 It is very easy to join a Zoom meeting - just click on an invitation.
 It is nearly the same for smartphone or computer.
 (If you have not installed Zoom already, it will prompt you, it will take you five or ten minutes).
 Here is a one-minute explanation https://www.youtube.com/watch?v=hIkCmbvAHQQ